A survey on knowledge-enhanced multimodal learning: Multimodal representation learning

-\paragraph{Visual Dialog (VD)} is the analogue of chatbots, aiming to maintain a meaningful conversation by responding to consecutive textual inputs $q \in T$.
-VD is tasked to create such a dialog upon a given image $i \in I$.
+\paragraph{Visual Dialog (VD)} VD is the analogue of chatbots, aiming to maintain a meaningful conversation by responding to consecutive textual inputs $q \in \mathcal{W}$.
+VD is tasked to create such a dialog upon a given image $I \in \mathcal{V}$.
 VisDial \cite{visdial} is a dataset for VD that was proposed together with the introduction of the task.
 Other datasets for multimodal dialog are GuessWhat \cite{guesswhat} and CLEVR-Dialog \cite{CLEVRDialog}.

-\paragraph{Image retrieval from text or Text-Image Retrieval (TIR)} attempts to return the most suitable image $i \in I$ within a database according to a natural language description $c \in T$.
-There is also the inverse task of \textbf{text retrieval from image or Image-Text Retrieval (ITR)} that searches the optimal $c \in T$ given an image $i \in I$.
+\paragraph{Image retrieval from text or Text-Image Retrieval (TIR)} TIR attempts to return the most suitable image $I \in \mathcal{V}$ within a database according to a natural language description $c \in \mathcal{W}$.
+There is also the inverse task of \textbf{text retrieval from image or Image-Text Retrieval (ITR)} that searches the optimal $c \in \mathcal{W}$ given an image $I \in \mathcal{V}$.
 Cross-modal retrieval, referring to retrieving any modality from the other one is an extension of the NLP task of document retrieval.
 Common datasets used in TIR/ITR are COCO \cite{coco} and Flickr8k/30k \cite{flickr} which contain images paired with 5 captions each.
+Variation of cross-modal retrieval tasks involve ambiguous textual statements.
+For example, \textbf{Visual Word Sense Disambiguation (VWSD)} \cite{raganato-etal-2023-semeval} aims to retrieve an appropriate image $I$ among a set of candidates $V$ based on an ambiguous textual phrase $c \in \mathcal{W}$.

-\paragraph{Image Captioning (IC)} is a generative task, extending natural language generation (NLG) to describe images: given an image $i \in I$ provide a sentence \textit{c} that describes it.
+\paragraph{Image Captioning (IC)} IC is a generative task, extending natural language generation (NLG) to describe images: given an image $I \in \mathcal{V}$, provide a sentence $c \in \mathcal{W}$ that describes it.
 IC can be viewed as a generative counterpart of text retrieval from image (ITR).
 Dense Captioning is a fine-grained analogue of IC that requires generation of descriptions for image regions instead of providing a global visual caption.
 Conceptual Captions (CC) \cite{cc}, SBU \cite{sbu}, COCO \cite{coco} and Flickr8k/30k \cite{flickr} are widely used datasets for image captioning.